 The Ulster Defence Regiment becomes operational.

-Following The Ulster Defence Regiment Act 1969 and a short period of recruiting, The Ulster Defence Regiment became operational on 1 April 1970.
-Although still under strength, The Ulster Defence Regiment on formation consisted of the following battalions:
+Following The Ulster Defence Regiment Act 1969 and a short period of recruiting and training, The Ulster Defence Regiment (UDR) became operational on 1 April 1970.
+Although still under strength, the UDR on formation consisted of the following battalions:

 1st (County Antrim) Battalion; Battalion HQ - Ballymena